 I just want to think about the Doors, Jim Morrison and the Riot on Sunset Strip.
 It’s less exciting tonight, but I love the history.

 I walk down Clark toward Santa Monica.
 It’s mostly residential until I get close.
 Instead of turning right toward Beverly Hills and the club, I mistakenly turn left.
-I’m drawn to a tough black-haired chick, dressed all in leather, like Pat Benatar and Suzie Quatro, smoking outside a commercial building, at the corner of Larrabee .
+I’m drawn to a tough black-haired chick, dressed all in leather, like Pat Benatar and Suzie Quatro, smoking outside a commercial building, on the corner of Larrabee and Santa Monica .